grammyjs/website/site/docs/advanced/flood.md

 1. Wait for the specified number of seconds.
 2. Retry the request.

-Fortunetaly, there is a [plugin](../plugins/auto-retry.md) for that.
+Fortunately, there is a [plugin](../plugins/auto-retry.md) for that.

 That plugin is [very simple](https://github.com/grammyjs/auto-retry/blob/main/src/index.ts).
 It literally just sleeps and retries.